Khan Academy SAT Will Never Be Enough - Here's Why

 For decades, the SAT was the major game in town.
 If you wanted to get into a top college, you had to take the SAT.
 The ACT was around, but it wasn't as popular.

-Fast forward to today.
-The College Board and the SAT have three big problems that threaten their existence:
+Fast forward to 2016.
+The College Board and the SAT had three big problems that threatened their existence.

 body_graduationhat.png